Steffo99/flyingsnake/README.md

 The wires layer is a semi-transparent overlay of the wires present in the world.

-It can be selected with the `--wires` flag, or turned off with the `--no-wires` flag.
+It can be selected exclusively with the `--wires` flag, or turned off with the `--no-wires` flag.

 ![The wires layer](https://i.imgur.com/XDLRCAE.png)